Mijdrecht: Secondary

 There is one high/secondary school called Veenlanden College.
 The Mijdrecht campus of the school contains around 1500 students in MAVO, HAVO and Atheneum levels.

 Recreation

 Mijdrecht is home to the football and basketball club SV Argon, which was created after a merger of three football clubs in Mijdrecht and Wilnis in 1971.

 From 1982 until 2012, Mijdrecht was the location for an annual national festival called AJOC (Algemene Jongeren Ontspannings Club - General Youth Recreation Club).

 Religion

 In 1937, the provincial almanac of Utrecht reported Mijdrecht having a population of 4,717, of whom 1,838 were Roman Catholic, 1,646 Dutch Reformed, 877 Reformed, and 136 not being members of a church.

 Currently, there are numerous protestant churches, of various denominations and one Catholic Church.

 There was also a synagogue on the Kerkweg.

-Presently, Mijdrecht also has a Muslim community with a mosque, the Hakyol Moskee in Twistvlied.
-The Hakyol Mosque shares an address with the Veenhartkerk, a Christian Reformed church.
+Presently, Mijdrecht also has a Muslim community with two mosques.
+One is the Hakyol Moskee in Twistvlied, which shares an address with the Veenhartkerk, a Christian Reformed church.
+The other is Moskee Omar, located in Hofland, which shares an address with the Koninkrijkszaal of Jehovah's Witnesses.